Do I Owe US Taxes as an expat in 2023?

 Foreign Sourced Income

-If you’re an American citizen, you most likely have to declare income and taxes to the US government.
-Even living in a completely different country (unfortunately) doesn’t take that responsibility away!
-The United States, unlike almost every other country on the planet, puts the responsibility of filing taxes onto the citizen, even abroad.
+Being an American citizen means you probably have to report income and taxes to the US government.
+Even if you’re living in a whole different country (unfortunately), that responsibility doesn’t go away!
+Unlike nearly every other country, the United States places the onus of filing taxes on its citizens, even when they’re abroad.

 In short, if you’re a US citizen abroad, you have an obligation to report your worldwide income to the IRS.
 Yes, even if you’ve earned money not earning your money in the US, you still have to report your worldwide earnings to the IRS once you reach the filing thresholds.